 Amphetamines are potent central nervous system stimulants used in the treatment of attention deficit hyperactivity disorder (ADHD), narcolepsy, and obesity.
 They include prescription medications like Adderall, Ritalin, Concerta, and Vyvanse.
 At therapeutic doses, amphetamines may cause emotional and cognitive side effects such as euphoria, change in libido, inability to sleep, and improved cognitive control.
 They may induce physical effects such as decreased reaction time, fatigue resistance, and increased muscle strength.
-Larger doses of this stimulant drug may impair cognitive function and induce rapid muscle breakdown.
-Recovery from amphetamine stimulant abuse is possible with a rehab program that offers medical treatment, individual therapy, group counseling, and social services support.
+Larger doses of stimulants may impair cognitive function and induce rapid muscle breakdown.
+Recovery from amphetamine stimulant abuse is possible with a rehab program that offers medical treatment, individual therapy, group counseling, and case management.

 Methamphetamine, also called meth, is a powerful, highly addictive stimulant that affects the central nervous system.
 On a chemical level, it is similar to amphetamine, which is used to treat narcolepsy and attention-deficit hyperactivity disorder (ADHD).
 The long-term effects of methamphetamine may result in substance abuse, extreme weight loss, severe dental degeneration (often called “meth mouth”), intense hypodermal itching, confusion and memory loss, neurological deterioration, and violent outbursts.
-Although research has been underway for many years, there currently is no government-approved medication to treat drug addiction to methamphetamine.
-That being said, at our treatment center, we use appropriate medications for substance use disorders, individual counseling, group therapy, peer support, and social services at our meth addiction treatment center to help recover from methamphetamine addiction.
+Although research has been underway for many years, there currently is no government-approved medication to treat addiction to methamphetamine.
+Our meth addiction treatment center can help you recover from methamphetamine addiction.